gekkoe/sorted/README.md

 a line of text to fail.
 Since line breaks don't make sense in this context anyway, I've filtered them out of the generative testing and am considering any text line containing one to be an invalid entry.
+* There are a couple of minor kludges that have been left in the code, since figuring them out seemed a bit off-path.
+It would be nice to learn better ways to approach these things, so I've labeled them for later consideration.